-A wine a day associated with lower risk of depressionAugust 30th, 2013 in Health /
+A wine a day associated with lower risk of depressionAugust 30, 2013 in Medicine & Health / Health

 Drinking wine in moderation may be associated with a lower risk of developing depression, according to research published in Biomed Central's open access journal BMC Medicine.
 The reported findings by the PREDIMED research Network suggest that the moderate amounts of alcohol consumed may have similar protective effects on depression to those that have been observed for coronary heart disease.